-e are happy to announce the Art Renewal Center's 2012-2013 Salon.
-This will be our 9th annual competition in which some of the best contemporary realist artists in the world compete for recognition, cash prizes, and a chance to have their work seen by some of the more than 5,000,000 annual visitors to the ARC website, as well as in other reputable venues.
+e are happy to announce the Art Renewal Center's 2014-2015 International ARC Salon™.
+This will be our 11th annual competition in which some of the best contemporary realist artists in the world compete for recognition, cash prizes, and a chance to have their work seen by some of the more than 5,000,000 annual visitors to the ARC website, as well as in other reputable venues.

-This year, Fine Art Connoisseur Magazine will be publishing an article on the top winners of the 2012-2013 Salon.
-In addition, Plein Air Magazine will be giving out a special award to one artist to be featured in their magazine.
-Also, ARC Director of Operations, Kara Lysandra Ross, will write an article on the top winners for the Epoch Times, a large international newspaper that publishes in 18 languages.
+The ARC Salon will also have press coverage in at least six magazines and two newspapers; Fine Art Connoisseur Magazine will be publishing an article on the top winners of the 2014-2015 Salon as well as select a finalist for a featured article.
+In addition, Plein Air Magazine will be giving out a special award to one artist to be featured in their magazine and American Art Collector Magazine, Western Art Collector Magazine, American Fine Art Magazine, and International Artist Magazine will all be giving out awards as well.
+This year Brandon Kralik will be writing an article on the 2014-2015 ARC Salon for the Huffington Post and ARC Chief Operating Officer, Kara Lysandra Ross, will write an article on the top winners for the Epoch Times, a large international newspaper that publishes in 19 languages.

-All winners, honorable mentions, and finalists will have their entries accompanied by their name displayed on the ARC website and will also be featured in the 2012-2013 Salon Catalogue.
+All winners, honorable mentions, and finalists will have their entries accompanied by their name displayed on the ARC website and will also be featured in the 2014-2015 ARC Salon Catalogue.
 In addition, all winners and honorable mentions will receive an Award Certificate suitable for framing.

 The William Bouguereau Award - "Emotion, Theme, and the Figure": $3,000

-Plein Air Magazine Award - One artist who paints in a plein air style will be chosen to have a feature article done on their work in Plein Air Magazine.
-This award will be chosen by the magazine's publisher B. Eric Rhoads.
+Plein Air Magazine Award - sponsored by Streamline Publishing.
+One artist who paints in a plein air style will be chosen to have a feature article done on their work in Plein Air Magazine.
+This award will be chosen by the magazine's editor M. Stephen Doherty and publisher B. Eric Rhoads.

 Best Portrait - $250